ISSN 2410-7751 (Print)

 Methods.
 The leaves of R. rosea aseptically growing plants were used as the explants.
 Several variants of Murashige and Skoog (1962) agar-solidified culture medium supplemented with different combinations of auxins (α-naphthaleneacetic acid (NAA) and 2,4-dichlorophenoxyacetic acid (2,4-D)) and cytokinins (kinetin and 6-benzylaminopurine (BAP)) were estimated as potential regeneration-inducing media.
 Regeneration frequency was calculated as the percentage of leaves that produced shoots.

 Results.
 The use of MS medium supplemented with 2.5 mg/l BAP and 1.0 mg/l 2,4-D allowed inducing shoot formation with 100% frequency.
-An increase in the 2,4-D content up to 2.5 mg/l and decrease in BAP content to 1.0 mg/l resulted in decreasing of the regeneration frequency to 62.5%.
+An increase in the 2,4-D content up to 2.5 mg/l and a decrease in BAP content to 1.0 mg/l resulted in decreasing in the regeneration frequency to 62.5%.
 Regeneration frequency was 25% and 62%, respectively, on the media containing 1.0 mg/l kinetin + 2.5 mg/l 2,4-D and 2.5 mg/l kinetin + 1.0 mg/l 2,4-D.

 Key words: Rhodiola rosea L., leaf explants, shoot regeneration, growth regulators.